Architecture

 Drive the rover autonomously for the Autonomous Navigation mission

 The Subsystems program is the main controller of the rover since it ultimately drives the hardware.
 Any connections to the rover should start here, and no firmware on the rover should be read from or controlled by any other code.
-These programs are separate, but they don't necessarily have to run on separate devices.
+Similarly, the Base Station program represents the off-rover responsibilities, like coordinating the antenna firmware with the rover and Dashboard.

 The Dashboard is our user-friendly application that connects to the onboard computers, streams data from them, and sends commands on the user's behalf.
 This is perhaps the most complex system "on" the rover, since it needs to interface with, ultimately, every other system, whereas most other systems are independent.

 The Dashboard is meant to be the ultimate testing, debugging, and operating tool for all our needs.
-If you need to test any device, it should be possible to do so via the Dashboard.
-So, aside from connecting to the Subsystems, Video, and Autonomy programs over UDP, the Dashboard can also connect to any firmware device over USB.
+If you need to test any device, it should be possible via the Dashboard.
+So, aside from connecting to the software on the rover over UDP, the Dashboard can also connect to any firmware device over USB.

 While other teams configure their rover to expose a web server and host their dashboard on the rover, we see all this complexity as reason enough to extract it to its own program.
 And not use JavaScript.
 Instead, we use Flutter, a cross-platform app framework, with a practical focus on a Windows application.
 Since Flutter uses Dart, we get to share a lot of code with the rover — particularly, our networking protocols.